FAIR2-for-research-software/Documentation/episodes/docstrings.md

 :::::::::::::::::::::::::::::::::::::

+Documentation strings make your code **clearer to read** and easier for other researchers to use.
+Also, they make your research software **easier to maintain** in the long run, saving time and resources.
+Good docstrings are clear and use **everyday language**.

+Well-documented, **reusable research code** depends upon good documentation strings.
+Research collaborators will benefit from **clear explanations** of the purpose of each function.

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Docstrings are special comments that describe the **purpose of a function** and its inputs and outputs
+- Docstrings are special comments that describe the **purpose of a function** and its inputs and outputs.
-- Documentation strings make your code **clearer to read** and easier for other researchers to use
-- Documenting your functions make them **easier to maintain** in the long run.
-- Well-documented, **reusable research code** depends upon good documentation strings
-- Research collaborators will benefit from **clear explanations** of the purpose of each function
-- **Structure your docstrings** to convey more information, with a concise introduction
+- **Structure your docstrings** to convey more information, with a concise introduction.
-- Good docstrings are clear and use **everyday language**
-- Documentation strings allow you to break your documentation into bite-size chunks, with one overview comment per function.
+- Documentation strings allow you to break your documentation into **bite-size chunks**, with one overview comment per function.

 ::::::::::::::::::::::::::::::::::::::::::::::::